What is Human Development?

 According to the Bureau of Labor Statistics, the projected growth for many of these fields—including Social and Community Service Managers, Human Resource Management, and Social Work—is expected to grow faster than average.

-Students will explore the implications those factors have on an individual’s skills and developmental milestones such as problem solving, language acquisition, personality and identity formation, and social and emotional maturation.
+Students will explore the implications those factors have on an individual’s skills and developmental milestones such as problem-solving, language acquisition, personality and identity formation, and social and emotional maturation.
 With an emphasis on confronting bias and injustice in all its forms, Pacific Oaks unique learning experience focuses on preparing students to make a positive impact in the world.
 Students in the classroom help generate emergent curriculum and voice their unique perspective.
-Equipped with the shared experiences of classmates from diverse cultures, ethnicities, and socioeconomic backgrounds, our graduates are prepared to bring social justice, advocacy, and respect for diversity and individualism to a variety of careers focused on the development of both children and adults.
+Equipped with the shared experiences of classmates from diverse cultures, ethnicities, and socioeconomic backgrounds, our Human Development degree program graduates are prepared to bring social justice, advocacy, and respect for diversity and individualism to a variety of careers focused on the development of both children and adults.

 Careers in Human Development

-Graduates from Human Development programs have found work in various industries, including for-profit, nonprofit, business, education, health care, and global organizations.
+Graduates from Human Development degree programs have found work in various industries, including for-profit, nonprofit, business, education, healthcare, and global organizations.
 Some roles include: